tidylabs/openwrt-r4s/README.md

 ## Features
 - Created from official builds using OpenWrt's imagebuilder.
+- Includes LuCI interface w/ HTTPS support.
 - Full Docker compatability using 'firewall', 'iptables-legacy' and 'ip6tables-legacy'.
-- Safely expands "/" partition on boot to fill microSD or eMMC.
+- Auto-expands "/" partition on boot to fill microSD or eMMC.
-- Includes LuCI interface w/ HTTPS support.
+- Restores "user" packages on sysupgrade (when '-k' option is used).
 - No extra packages or bloatware.

 ## Usage